theshobhitsingh/QR-Genie/README.md

 <b>**QR Genie**</b>

-Welcome to QR Genie - Your QR Code Generator!
+Welcome to QR Genie - Your ultimate QR Code Generator!

 QR Genie is a simple yet powerful web application that allows you to effortlessly generate QR codes for any text or link.
 Whether you need to share a website URL, a piece of text, or any other information quickly and conveniently, QR Genie has got you covered.